DevJams/taskmapper-rally/README.md

-# ticketmaster-rally
+# taskmapper-rally

-This is a provider for [ticketmaster](http://ticketrb.com).
-It provides interoperability with [Rally](http://www.rallydev.com/) and it's project planning system through the ticketmaster gem.
+This is a provider for [taskmapper](http://ticketrb.com).
+It provides interoperability with [Rally](http://www.rallydev.com/) and it's project planning system through the taskmapper gem.

 # Usage and Examples

-First we have to instantiate a new ticketmaster instance, your Rally installation should have api access enable:
+First we have to instantiate a new taskmapper instance, your Rally installation should have api access enable:

-      rally = TicketMaster.new(:rally, {:username=> 'foo',
+      rally = taskmapper.new(:rally, {:username=> 'foo',
                                         :password => "bar",
                                         :url => "https://community.rallydev.com/slm"})